zdavidli/neural-style-removal/README.txt

   3.
     a.
 Try "removing" style with neural style transfer from painting to photograph.
     b.
 Try "removing" style by tuning parameters in neural style transfer.

+Presentation Goal:
+* Have pre-trained results of some R-CNN variant and YOLO on PeopleArt and PhotoArt50
+* (Hopefully) train one of R-CNN variant and YOLO on PeopleArt or PhotoArt50
+* Have basic neural style removal

+Current progress:
+* Have some neural style removal, not good in general, but have one figure and can explain what we've tried and what we can keep trying
+* Have DataLoader for PeopleArt, PeopleArt photos
+* (David) Working on YOLO pre-trained
+*